Stop Copying Everyone Else’s Business Model!

 You cannot stand out from the crowd by following the crowd.
 W. Chan Kim writes in Blue Ocean Strategy, “Companies try to outperform their rivals to grab a greater share of the existing demand.
 As the market space gets crowded, prospects for profits and growth are reduced.”

-So instead of trying to compete in a crowded marketplace, find an untapped marketplace by going after an entirely new set of customers or offering a unique blend of products and services that rise you head and shoulders above your competition.
+So instead of trying to compete in a crowded marketplace, find an untapped marketplace by going after an entirely new set of customers or offering a unique blend of products and services that raise you head and shoulders above your competition.

 Not Creative?
 Ha!
 Impossible!

-Ah, but what if the reason you don’t Zig is because you can’t come up with creative ideas?
+But what if the reason you don’t Zig is because you can’t come up with creative ideas?
 Well, stop trying to do it on your own!
 Join a mastermind group, brainstorm with friends, hire a mentor.
 We are all creative beings, solving dozens of problems a day in creative ways.

 If you need a kick-start to come up with creative Zigs, find others who will spark your ingenuity.
 Find a mastermind group or accountability partner that will help you brainstorm ideas.